onlinebaba/GCD_Week3_Project/README.md

 Ex: On Mac, my current working directory is ~/Documents/Getting_and_Cleaning_Data/Week3 and I have the Samsung data directory "UCI HAR Dataset" in it. (~/Documents/Getting_and_Cleaning_Data/Week3/UCI HAR Dataset/)

-When executed this script will process the data under the Samsung data directory and will output the tidy data to "Week3_Project_TabDelimited_TidyData.txt" file inside your working directory.
+When executed this script will process the data under the Samsung data directory and will output the tidy data to "Week3_Project_TabDelimited_TidyData.txt" file inside the Samsung data directory directory.

 The is logically divided into 7 steps